machineagency/planager/README.md

 Here is a quick overview of the main technologies used to build Planager:

 - Backend:
-  - Python/Flask
+  - Planager - Python library for creating toolchains
-  - Flask SocketIO
+  - Flask for webapp
+  - Python-SocketIO for websocket server
 - Frontend:
   - Javascript
+  - socketio-client for websocket client
   - Lit for creating web components
   - npm for managing dependencies
 - Local Development:
   - VSCode
-  - web dev server
+  - webpack dev server
 - Deployment:
+  - webpack for building and bundling
   - ~~Heroku for hosting~~ Figuring out an alternative because Heroku is dying.
   - Cloudflare for DNS management